TejasWaigaonkar/Awesome-website/README.md

-I made this website, inspired by Amazon website
+I made this website, inspired by Amazon website.